ngkangting/CSS-Grid/README.md

 - **Grid Areas Method**

-    Areas Method is the most important grid method of all.
-This utilization of CSS grid is basically the main reason CSS gird was invented.
-It’s the easiest way to create complex grid systems.
+    Grid Areas Method is the most important Grid method amongst all as it is the easiest way to create complex Grid systems.

-    We start by creating the grid with the “base method”, defining the grid and the columns in each row.

-    And now comes the fun part!
-We create a “CSS Map” according to the amount of columns we defined.
+    To use this method, we start by creating the Grid with the **Base Method**, defining columns and rows for the Grid.
+Then, a **CSS Map** needs to be created according to the amount of columns and rows defined with **grid-template-areas**.

+    ```
+    grid-template-areas: ". head head ."
+                         "box-1 box-2 box-3 side"
+                         "main main main side"
+                         "foot foot foot foot";
+    ```

     We select a name for each area.